tdilauro/Simplified-wiki/Deployment-Instructions.md

 sudo yum install xorg-x11-server-Xvfb
 ```

-The metadata wrangler needs to have scipy installed:
+The metadata wrangler has a number of additional dependencies so that scikit-learn can be installed:

 ```
 # Metadata wrangler only